arioso-collective/arioso_music_social/README.md

     - Assist frontend and backend team with debugging as needed
 ---

-# Sprint 3 (4/02/25 - 4/21/25) :notes:
+# Sprint 3 (4/02/25 - 4/21/25) 🎵
 ## Contributions
 ### All contributions were merged into our new development branch (development_new) unless stated otherwise.
 We created development_new because we changed technologies between the first and second Sprint.
+Any special cases have been tagged in Jira on the associated task.
   - **Juluissa:** "Worked to make connections between the backend and frontend and worked on the UI as well"
       - `Jira Task SCRUM-121: Allow users to find music based on title`
         - Jira Link: https://cs3398-enceladus-spring.atlassian.net/browse/SCRUM-121